mattisabrat/ProcessedPiCam/README.md

 # ProcessedPiRecorder
-A multiprocessed class of picamera for video recording.
+A multiprocessed class of picamera for simplified deployment of high framerate and/or stereo computer vision on raspberry pi.

-Saves timestamped images to a BigTif.
-Can handle stereopi videostream.
+Saves frames to a BigTif.

 ## Installation